medidbella/inception/README.md

     <p>
         this is a mandatory instruction that must be set before any other one, it is used to specify<br>
         which base image will be used to create your new image, it is fetched from an image registry<br>
-        docker hub by default you may have a 'chicken and egg question' in mind and ask if each i want to<br>
+        docker hub by default you may have a 'chicken and egg question' in mind and ask if each time i want to<br>
-        make my image i should always use FROM to fetch a base image how did the first image was created ?<br>
+        make an image i should always use FROM to fetch a base image how did the first image was created ?<br>
         the answer is that The process for creating a foundational base image like debian, or alpine<br>
         is a manual they compress the minimal filesystem from the OS as a tar file and use it as the pulled base<br> image, you can also use FROM scratch so you will not use any image as your starting point, and then copy<br>